aymenhafeez/aymenhafeez.github.io/_posts/2019-09-13-pi-formula.md

 ---
 layout: post
 mathjax: true
-title: A strange expression for pi from the error function
+title: Deriving an expression for pi from the error function
 ---

-An innocent looking formula for pi with an interesting plot.
+An formula for pi with an interesting plot.

 ---

 In my third year at university I was introduced to the error function during a 'Transport Phenomena' class.
 It came up in the context of deriving expressions to describe heat and mass transfer through various geometries.
 It was probably some of the most interesting stuff I learnt at university and I may go into more detail about it in another post.
 While revising for the exam I, with the help of a friend, derived an expression for $\pi$.
 There isn't anything particularly strange about the derivation or the expression itself.
 However, it wasn't until recently when I plotted its convergence that I became a little curious about it.

 I'll begin by presenting the derivation, which starts with the error function: